 Good air circulation is a must for the plant to thrive.
 If you have a plant in a closed box with a lid you can benefit from letting it open now and then.
 Also make sure that the plant is dry after watering before putting it back into a box.

 It is easy to believe that air plants just need air but it is not the whole truth.
 They also need water.
 There are a few different ways, but the best is to try things out and see what works best for you and your plants.
 An easy way to meet their water needs is to mist them once or twice a week.
 But it works just as well to give them a bath in about 20-30 minutes every other week.
-During the dry winter months we usually leave them during the night in a bath, every second/third week (except Xerographica, that doesn´t really like spending the night submerged).
+During the dry indoor winter months we usually bath them for a couple of hours in the morning, every second/third week.
 Most importantly, let them dry out properly in the base to avoid decay.
 Shake off excess water and let gravity take care of the rest by allowing them to be up and down until they look dry.

 SOME SIMPLE TRICKS